-This ultimate guide to Lofoten is based on my recent experiences and is filled with helpful tips to make planning your Lofoten trip a little easier.
+This complete guide to Lofoten is based on my recent experiences and is filled with helpful tips to make planning your Lofoten trip a little easier.
 Keep reading for my best tips on when to go, what to do and how to plan your Lofoten trip.

 Table Of Contents

-- The Best Time To Visit Lofoten
+- The Best Time To Visit Lofoten Islands

 - The Best Way To Get Around The Lofoten Islands

 - The Best Ways To Get To Lofoten